PRD Planning Pipeline

 Editing Stories

-You can edit stories directly in the planning dashboard:
+You can edit stories directly from the dashboard, graph, or stories list:

 • Click a story to open its detail view